 Gloucester Catholic is accredited by the Middle States Association Commissions on Elementary and Secondary Schools.

-Gloucester Catholic Junior Senior High School has begun the process of self-study during this academic year of 2022-23.
-The school will host an accreditation visit in the Fall of 2023.
+Gloucester Catholic Junior Senior High School began the process of self-study during the academic year of 2022-23.
+The school will host an accreditation visit in December 2023.
 We look forward to the re-accreditation process and our continuing accreditation by the Middle States Commission of Schools and Colleges.